SpoonX/aurelia-authentication/README.md

 Both **local storage** as well as **session storage** can be used (via the aurelia-auth security configuration file).

-The aurelia token will be sent automatically to your API when the user is authenticated.
+Spoonx/aurelia-auth makes use of [aurelia-api](https://github.com/SpoonX/aurelia-api) for convenient use of the aurelia-fetch-client.
+Options are available to directly use aurelia-fetch-client instead.
+If configured, the aurelia token will be sent automatically to your protected API when the user is authenticated.

 ![Authentication header](./pictures/authHeader.png)